jiali-jihuan/Simple_Manga_Translator/README.md

   - Foreground/background segmentation <br>
   - RGB mask <br>
   - +more in zip file <br>
-#### -Entire experiments are in https://colab.research.google.com/drive/1jPP3EDmJD8O716rvrwTcoCdMomQmdKB2
+#### - Entire experiments are in https://colab.research.google.com/drive/1jPP3EDmJD8O716rvrwTcoCdMomQmdKB2
+#### - All necessary materials to run colab file are on here